longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Cities View
 ^^^^^^^^^^^

 The :guilabel:`Cities View` is a separate page in a table format.
-When you click the icon for it as shown in Figure 27, the client will leave the view you are currently showing and will switch to a listing of your cities.
+When you click the button for it as shown in Figure 27, the client will switch to a listing of your cities.

 .. figure:: ../../_static/images/gui-elements/top-bar-cities.png
   :align: center
   :alt: Freeciv21 Cities
   :figclass: align-center

-  Figure 27: Cities View Icon
+  Figure 27: Cities View Button

-Figure 28 gives a sample of the :guilabel:`City View` in the client with the default columns displayed.
+Figure 28 gives an example of the :guilabel:`City View` in the client with the default columns displayed.
 If you right-click on the table heading, you will be given a list of other columns you may want to show.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.